Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 Disc Golf

-All over Central Oregon, disc golf courses offer a fun, laid-back way to get outdoors.
-The Pine Nursery Disc Golf Course, for instance, boasts 18 holes, views of Cascade peaks, and a few lava flows that entice beginners and veterans alike.
-And in Sisters, the Hyzer Pines Disc Golf Course features 18 holes that pass through meadows and wooded areas alike.
-To learn more, get the lowdown on courses with our page about disc golf in Central Oregon.
+Numerous disc golf courses offer a fun, laid-back way to get outdoors across Central Oregon.
+The Pine Nursery Disc Golf Course, for instance, boasts 19 holes, views of Cascade peaks, and plenty of high-desert scenery to navigate—including lava flows and juniper trees.
+In Sisters, the Hyzer Pines Disc Golf Course winds through meadows and ponderosa pine forests over the span of 18 scenic holes.
+For more, get the lowdown on disc golf in Central Oregon.

 Fishing